minvws/nl-covid19-notification-app-website/_questions/en/5-privacy.md

 featuredHomeText: The app does not know your location, name, e-mail address, phone number or other contact details.
 The app does not need this information in order to work.
 ---

 The app exchanges random codes with other phones.
-These codes do not contain any personal information about you, or any information about your location.
-The app does not know where you are, or who you are.
+These codes do not contain any personal information about you or your location.
+The app therefore does not know who you are or where you are.

-Even if you test positive for coronavirus and you report this in the app, this information can never be linked to your name or contact details.
-And you are also completely free to choose whether you want to use the app or not.
+Even if you are infected with the corona virus and you report this via the app, this cannot be linked to your name or contact details.
+Moreover, you use the app completely voluntarily."